Namibian Special Forces

+The Namibian Special Forces is a special operations command of the Namibian Defence Force responsible for special operations forces component.

+The Army Commando specialize in air assault and airborne operations, capture or kill high-value targets, counterterrorism, direct action, hostage rescue, insertion behind enemy lines, executive protection, and special warfare operations.

-The Namibian Special Forces is a special operations command of the Namibian Defence Force responsible for special forces and special operations capable units.
-The command consists of Army commandos, Army Airborne paratroopers and the Marine Corps amphibious special operations unit.
-The Army commandos specialize in airborne and land borne insertion while the Marine Corps amphibious special operations unit specialize in small-unit maritime operations that originate from a river, ocean, swamp and delta.
-The army units receive training assistance from former South African Special Forces (Recces) and the marine corps from the Brazilian Marine Corps.
+The army units receive training assistance from former South African Special Forces (Recces) and the marine corps from the Brazilian Marine Corps (Corpo de Fuzileiros Navais).
 The units regularly participate in Southern African Development Community (SADC) special forces exercises.

 Role

 The roles vary according to the unit.
-The Airborne Parachute Battalion role is to be dropped to an objective via static line parachuting.
-The Pathfinder unit is a Special Reconnaissance unit of the Parachute Battalion, its role is to deploy small units to search a potential land zone and set it up before the larger parachute unit is dropped there making them the eyes and ears of the parachute unit.
-The Commando Unit is the principal Special Operations and Counter-insurgency unit whose primary role is Special reconnaissance by inserting using unconventional parachute techniques to achieve an objective.
-The Amphibious Special Operations Unit is also Special Operations whose main role Amphibious Warfare is to provide recon support before a larger Marine Unit is deployed.
+The Parachute Battalion role is to be dropped to an objective via static line parachuting.
+The Pathfinder unit is a special reconnaissance unit of the Parachute Battalion, its role is to deploy small units to search a potential land zone and set it up before the larger parachute unit is dropped there making them the eyes and ears of the parachute unit.

+The Army Commando unit is the principal counterinsurgency, counterterrorism, hostage rescue, and special warfare operations whose primary role is direct action, combat search and rescue, counterterrorism, hostage rescue, long-range penetration, and special reconnaissance by inserting using unconventional parachute techniques to achieve an objective.

-The Special operations roles include but not limited to:
+The special operations roles include but not limited to: